Leopardian poetics

 This, roughly, is what is called in Italian poetica dell'indefinito e del vago, which can be recognized in the Idilli and in Canti written between 1828 and 1830.

 During the years 1824-27 Leopardian thought reached a turning point, which later affected even his poetics.
 He concluded that mankind had always been unhappy, because it is at the mercy of Nature, which creates men only to destroy them in its never-ending cycle.
 No space can be granted by the poet for illusions, or for sweet memories of youth: truth must be affirmed with terse, even hard language.
 This nuova poetica (new poetics) explains why poems written between 1831 and 1837 offer fewer fascinating images or recollections than the former poems.
 It is a language that sometimes seems to verge on prose; it is, indeed, a poetry which does not refrain from harsh or sarcastic phrases (see, for instance, La Ginestra) but which is open to a new, more subtle kind of musicality.

+Leopardi spoke English and was influenced by John Locke and Percy Bysshe Shelley.